Finding quickly how many neighbors you have...

 Fixing construction helper

-We have to ensure that T is a number type.
-Actually, in the current program, you'd get an error (or worse, only a warning) if you create a Matrix<std::string> or Matrix<char>.
-This is because I'm using C varargs to construct matrices, and the second parameter of va_arg will be interpreted as an int if it can.
+We have to ensure that T is a numeric type.
+Currently, in our program, you’d get an error (or worse, only a warning) if you create a Matrix<std::string> or Matrix<char>.
+This is because I’m using C varargs to construct matrices, and the second parameter of va_arg will be interpreted as an int if it can.
 So no chars.

 Here is the monster: